UKGovernmentBEIS/beis-report-official-development-assistance/doc/terraform-deployment.md

   cf login
   ```

-  1. When promted, select the `terraform` space.
+  1. When prompted, select the `terraform` space.
 If you are already logged in, switch to the
-  `terraform space:
+  `terraform` space:
   ```
   cf target -s terraform
   ```